This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The mother’s lawyer successfully argued that the doctor caring for her and the baby failed in his responsibility of care to notice that the baby had developed jaundice.

 How to Find a Missouri Cerebral Palsy Lawyer

 If you have a baby born with cerebral palsy or your disabled child is facing discrimination, you need a lawyer specializing in these particular laws.
 You need legal teams with experience winning similar cases for other families.

-You can start with the state bar association, local community groups supporting disabled children, and anyone you know who has been through a similar experience.
+You can start with the state bar association, local community groups supporting disabled children, and anyone you know who has had a similar experience.

-Be sure you choose the lawyer or law firm that has your best interests in mind.
+Be sure you choose the lawyer or law firm with your best interests in mind.
 Choose someone you feel comfortable working with and that you feel confident has the right expertise for your case.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.